OSInside/kiwi/doc/source/commands/kiwi.rst

 DESCRIPTION
 -----------

-KIWI is an imaging solution that is based on an image XML description.
+{kiwi} is an imaging solution that is based on an image XML description.
 Such a description is represented by a directory which includes at least one :file:`config.xml` or :file:`.kiwi` file and may as well include other files like scripts or configuration data.